 Copyright © Nucleus Medical Media, Inc.

 The main symptom is the accidental passage of stool, usually into the underwear.
-Other symptoms may include:
+Other problems may be:

 When Should I Call the Doctor?

-Call the doctor if your child has stool staining in his underwear.
-The doctor can help find the underlying cause.
+Call the doctor if your child is passing stool in places other than the toilet.